move-elevator/composer-translation-validator/docs/validators.md

 ## [`MismatchValidator`](../src/Validator/MismatchValidator.php)

-The breadfinder!
 Catches translation keys that exist in some language files but are missing from others.

 **Result:** ![Error](https://img.shields.io/badge/ERROR-red)